 If you have any first aid requirements please contact the Disability and Inclusion Service.

-Disclosure and Confidentiality Declaring your disability or needs
+Sharing and Confidentiality Sharing your disability or needs

 This information will allow us to contact you prior to your course to ensure that we can work with you to make informed decisions about the support you may require.

-We can then liaise with others who should know about the effects of your disability, such as teaching staff and the assessments office.
-It is important to understand the value of declaring your disability.
+We can then liaise with others who should know about the impact of your disability, such as teaching staff and the assessments office.
+It is important to understand the value of sharing your disability.
 If we do not know about it, we may not be able to provide the support you require.

-It is advisable and beneficial to declare your disability when applying.
+It is advisable and beneficial to share your disability when applying.
 However, you can let the Disability and Inclusion Service know at any stage of your course.
-Please note that support cannot be backdated; in some cases of late disclosure students may need to take a break from study in order that sufficient support can be put in place for them.
-We would therefore encourage you to disclose your disability to us as soon as possible, as failure to do so may affect our ability to put in place certain adjustments by the start of your course.
+Please note that support cannot be backdated; in some cases of sharing later in the process, students may need to take a break from study in order that sufficient support can be put in place for them.
+We would therefore encourage you to share your disability to us as soon as possible, as it may affect our ability to put in place certain adjustments by the start of your course.

 How your information will be used